ballerina-platform/module-ballerinax-salesforce/README.md

 ## Salesforce
 Salesforce is the world’s #1 CRM platform that employees can access entirely over the Internet (https://www.salesforce.com)

 The Salesforce connector which is implemented in ballerina allows you to access the Salesforce REST API.
-ClientConnector covers the basic functionalities as well as the high level functionalities of the REST API. (https://developer.salesforce.com/page/REST_API)
+SalesforceConnector covers the basic functionalities as well as the high level functionalities of the REST API. (https://developer.salesforce.com/page/REST_API)

 Ballerina is a strong and flexible language.
 Also it is JSON friendly.
 It provides an integration tool which can be used to integrate the Salesforce API with other endpoints.
 It is easy to write programs for the Salesforce API by having a connector for Salesforce.
 Therefor the Salesforce connector allows you to access the Salesforce REST API through Ballerina easily.